 What is therapeutic touch?

-Therapeutic touch is a technique to help people relax, relieve their pain, and help them heal faster.
-It is sometimes called a "laying on of hands" and is based on ancient healing practices.
+Therapeutic touch is based on ancient healing practices.
+The goal of the technique is to help people relax, relieve their pain, and help them heal faster.

 Why is therapeutic touch used?